-If you are entitled to an 18 month maximum period of continuation coverage, you may become eligible for an extension of the maximum time period in two circumstances.
-The first is when a qualified beneficiary is disabled; the second is when a second qualifying event occurs.
+If you are entitled to an 18-month maximum period of continuation coverage, you may become eligible for an extension of the maximum time period in two circumstances.
+The first is when a qualified beneficiary (either you or a family member) is disabled; the second is when a second qualifying event occurs.